 Julie Eide joined The Barnabas Group MN near the end of 2016 after five years working in Commercial Real Estate.
 Prior to that in the 80’s and early 90’s Julie worked for Project for Pride in Living as General Manager running a social enterprise in the Phillips neighborhood.
-Eide received her undergraduate degrees in Economics and Religion from St. Olaf College and her MBA with a concentration in Inner City and Two-Thirds World Development from Easter University in Philadelphia PA.
+Eide received her undergraduate degrees in Economics and Religion from St. Olaf College and her MBA with a concentration in Inner City and Two-Thirds World Development from Eastern University in Philadelphia PA.
 She has also lived and worked internationally.
 Currently Julie co-chairs Younglives, a Young Life program for teen moms and their babies in North Minneapolis.
+Julie also currently serves as board secretary of a church plant called The Table Mpls.
 Julie has three children, enjoys new adventures and getting her hands dirty.
 Her happy place is Red Lodge, Montana.

 Reid Evenson is president and CEO of the holding company, Tradition Bancshares, Inc. He is past president and CEO of Tradition Bank.
 Reid is also on the board of directors of Tradition Capital Bank and has more than 40 years of banking experience, most recently as president of Eagle Crest Capital Bank, a division of Home Federal Bank in Edina, MN.
 Mr. Evenson has significant experience in private banking, commercial loan origination, cash management systems and operations.
 As a graduate of the Master’s Program, Reid is one of the founding members of The Barnabas Group MN.